English for Professional Purposes: Business

 |Instructional Support Fee||$60|

-** Textbook and living expenses are estimates.
-Living expenses include food, transportation, incidental expenses, and Housing.
-Housing cost shown is the actual cost for students in Columbia University Housing.
+Housing: this is the cost for students in Columbia University Housing.
 ALP does not provide Housing for EPP: Business students.
 This information is given for financial planning purposes.

-Students must have a TOEFL score of at least 85 (iBT) 6.5 (IELTS) or 67 (PTE), OR ALP previous promotion/placement into ALP Level 7 for admission to this program.
+Students must have a TOEFL score of at least 85 (iBT) 6.5 (IELTS) or or ALP previous promotion/placement into ALP Level 7 for admission to this program.
+(Minimum high B2, low C1 CEF-R).

 Students must hold a bachelor's degree.